juanOS85/docker-drupal/README.md

-# Docker template for WordPress projects
+# Docker template for Drupal 7/8 projects

 * This repo template is meant to be forked for Drupal projects.
 * Drupal files should be placed on `./drupal` directory.